MathieuNls/bianca/bianca.md

 Finally, Nagappan *et al.* [@Nagappan2005; @Nagappan2006] and Zimmerman [@Zimmermann2007; @Zimmermann2008] further refined metrics-based detection by using statical analysis and call-graph analysis.

 _COMMENT FOR EMAD: We need to compare to other approaches in terms of precision, recall and methodology.
 Is there any papers we must compare to ?_
+_REPLY TO COMMENT: Sure, I will rework the related works section.
+I will divide it based on file/module-level prediction and commit-level prediction_

 # The BIANCA Approach {#sec:bianca}